infominer33/infominer33.github.io/_posts/2019-06-25-contributors-intro.md

 ---
 layout: single
 title:  "Contributors Guide: Introduction"
-description: "Contributing to the InfoHub via GitHub Pages, Jekyll and Minimal Mistakes."
+description: "Various ways to contribute to the InfoHub, and its Associated Web-Resources."
 excerpt: >
-  This guide will introduce you to how some of these sites operate, to encourage participation.
-From the simplest way to begin contributing, to an overview of how I'm using Minimal Mistakes, and Publishing Content for Free via GitHub Pages.
+  This contributors introduction is to encourage participation, with minimal barriar to entry.
 header:
   teaser: https://infominer.id/assets/img/minimal-mistakes-walk-through.png
   image: https://infominer.id/assets/img/minimal-mistakes-walk-through.png